morganegautier/osint-starter/docs/challenges/sofia-santos/sofia-santos-osint-exercise-021.md

 ## Conclusion

 The map featured on the chocolate bar represents a part of Tierra de Pinares, a natural region near Valladolid in the autonomous community of Castilla y León, Spain.
-The coordinates of the location seen in both images are approximately `41.352757, -4.690017`.
+The coordinates of the location seen in both images are approximately **41°21'09.9"N 4°41'24.1"W**, or in decimal writing **41.352757, -4.690017**.

 <em>
 Used tools: